BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

-* sends back an HJB-encoded JMS message in the HTTP response when a HTTP POST request is sent to its 'receive' child URL, or sends back a '404 Not Found' response if no message is available.
+* sends back an HJB-encoded JMS message in the HTTP response when a HTTP POST request is sent to its 'receive' child URL, or sends back a *404 Not Found* response if no message is available.

 Message Producers
 -----------------